The area of law dealing with complaints against government decisions is called administrative law. The purpose of administrative law is twofold:

 - involve an investigation of a case where a child may be at risk

-- are provided to a child who is in the custody or guardianship of the Minister or someone else under the Act
+- are provided to, or for the benefit of, a child who is in the custody or guardianship of the Minister or someone else under the Act

 - action or inaction by the Department in response to notifications